AryanMotiani/PROJECTS/README.md

 ## 📁 File

-- `proj.c` — All core logic and CLI interaction.
+- `project1.c` — All core logic and CLI interaction.

 ---